-The total fare charged for the ride depends on the base fare, whole time taken for the ride, distance, airport fee, demand, convenience fee, service tax, toll and parking fee, cancellation fee, fees paid for advanced booking, type of cab booked, and fare based on distance per kilometre.
+The total fare charged for the ride depends on the base fare, whole time taken for the ride, distance, airport fee, demand, convenience fee, service tax, toll and parking fee, cancellation fee, fees paid for advanced booking, type of cab booked, and fare based on distance per kilometer.
 The rate of commission is 20%-25%.

 Uber also uses techniques such as surge pricing to calculate the total fare for the ride.

 Customers have to pay high prices in case of traffic congestion, bad weather, public holidays, or high demand.

 Uber is transparent about this policy and informs the customers beforehand about the price surge.